PhilippeChab/nwscript-ee-language-server/README.md

 ## License

+Copyright (c) 2022-2026 Philippe Chabot and contributors.

-The language server is licensed under the [GNU General Public License, version 3 only](LICENSE) (`GPL-3.0-only`).
-Distributed modified versions must comply with its corresponding-source and licensing requirements.
+The language server is licensed under the [GNU General Public License, version 3 only](LICENSE) (`GPL-3.0-only`), with the attribution and origin-preservation terms in [NOTICE](NOTICE).
+Distributed versions must preserve the project attribution; modified versions must be identified as such and comply with GPLv3's corresponding-source requirements.

 Third-party dependencies, bundled tools, and game-derived assets retain their respective licensing terms; the project's GPL license does not relicense them.
 See the [bundled compiler documentation](server/resources/compiler/README.md) for its license and source provenance.